NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Prevalence

-Through a systematic population-based survey of hereditary ataxias being conducted in Portugal since 1993 [Silva et al 1997], Friedreich ataxia, as expected, was found to be the most frequent autosomal recessive ataxia (32.8%), followed by AOA (12.6%).
+Through a systematic population-based survey of hereditary ataxias being conducted in Portugal since 1993 [Silva et al 1997], Friedreich ataxia (as expected) was the most frequent autosomal recessive ataxia (32.8%), followed by AOA (12.6%).
 In Portugal there are now 42 individuals with AOA in 20 different families (AOA1= 3.6% of all autosomal recessive ataxias; AOA2= 3.3%).
-AOA prevalence in Portugal is estimated at .41 per 100,000 inhabitants.
-However, 20 of these individuals with AOA from 13 different families do not have either AOA1 or AOA2; thus, genetic heterogeneity remains a possible explanation.
+AOA prevalence in Portugal is estimated at 0.41 per 100,000 inhabitants.
+However, 20 of these individuals with AOA from 13 different families do not have either AOA1 or AOA2, illustrating AOA genetic heterogeneity [Bras et al 2015].

 Differential Diagnosis